@typesugar/parser

 Phase 1 (current): The grammar tagged template parses the PEG definition at runtime into a grammar IR, then builds a recursive-descent parser from that IR.
 The combinator API builds parsers directly.

-Phase 2 (future): The grammar macro will generate inlined recursive-descent parser code at compile time via the typesugar transformer, producing zero-overhead parsers with no runtime grammar interpretation.
+Phase 2 (planned -- not yet implemented): The grammar macro will generate inlined recursive-descent parser code at compile time via the typesugar transformer, producing zero-overhead parsers with no runtime grammar interpretation.
+Currently, the grammar macro validates grammar syntax at compile time but delegates parsing to the runtime interpreter.

 Error Reporting